 Referrals to the specialist clinics are made based on a person’s ongoing symptoms and impact on their life, and are not based on the severity of the initial illness or on a positive test result.

 For mild new symptoms call your GP, but if you’re worried or unsure remember you can always use the NHS 111 online service, or call 111.

 I had specific problems when I was in hospital, what happens now?

-There are a quite a few problems linked to severe infection and needing to stay in an intensive care unit which are seen in people with COVID.
-These people will often need care in their own right.
-Quite a few people will have suffered from one and sometimes more than one problem, during their infection such as:
+There are quite a few problems linked to severe infection and needing to stay in an intensive care unit which are seen in people with COVID.
+These will often need treatment in their own right.
+Quite a few people will have suffered from at least one problem, during their infection.
+These can include:

 - Heart attack (myocardial infarction).

 - Heart failure.

 - Swallowing difficulties.